I am a mom of two awesome children who teach me more than I ever thought possible. I love writing, exercise, movies, and LGBT advocacy.

-I really wish last night (Nov.
-2) was not one of those nights where I'd avoided tech in an effort to catch some Z's.
+I really wish November 2nd, 2017, was not one of those nights where I'd avoided tech in an effort to catch some Zs.

-There was nothing super exceptional about last night - unless you look at the fact of President Trump's hyperactive Twitter feed being shut down for 11 whole minutes.
+There was nothing super exceptional about that night - unless you look at the fact of President Trump's hyperactive Twitter feed being shut down for 11 whole minutes.